carmine560/trading-assistant/README.md

 ## Prerequisites ##

-This script has been tested with [Python for Windows](https://www.python.org/downloads/windows/) and Hyper SBI 2 and uses the following packages:
+This script has been tested in [Python for Windows](https://www.python.org/downloads/windows/) with Hyper SBI 2 and uses the following packages:

   * [pandas](https://pandas.pydata.org/) to save customer margin